This post may contain affiliate links. Read my disclosure policy.

 - Grease the pan well.
 This helps the bread rise before and during baking.
 It also makes it easier to remove once it has finished baking and cooling.
 Add a thin layer of flour for extra non-stick protection.

 - Let the bread cool fully to room temperature before you slice it.
 The bread is still continuing to bake for up to an hour after it comes out of the oven, so it’s worth the wait!
+Also, it’s important to let the bread cool completely before storing it, to prevent condensation which can lead to sogginess.

 A gummy interior could be due to under-baking.
 Verify that the bread has reached an internal temperature of 205°F (96°C) before removing it from the oven.
 Make sure to measure the ingredients accurately for the right moisture balance and always cool the bread completely before slicing.